DLTK's Crafts for Kids

 - For the more difficult shoe box collage, paint

-the inside of the shoe box a dark colour (or cover the inside with dark coloured
+the inside of the shoe box a dark color (or cover the inside with dark coloured

 - Glue planets on the inside of the box (it should